RealNattawattHongthong/liveworksheet-cheat/README.md

 # liveworksheet-cheat
-Tihs is a Liveworkshhhet cheat
+Tihs is a Liveworksheet cheat
 ```
 //press f12 and click console
 //copy this